ionic-team/ionic-portals/website/docs/what-is-a-portal.md

 #### Ionic Portals is not drop-in replacement for the system webview

-While we do use the system webview in Ionic Portals, it has a separate API and is centered around communication between the native application code and web codebases.
+While we do use the system webview in Ionic Portals, it is not a drop-in replacement.
+Think of it as a webview with a more robust API for communication between native and web layers.
+Ionic Portals provides access to the webview itself, but handles all of the heavy lifting for you.

 #### Ionic Portals is not a different browser engine